The Collection Audit

-The Audit has presented an excellent opportunity to reconsider the presentation of spaces at the Art Gallery.
+The Audit has presented an excellent opportunity to reconsider the presentation of spaces at our Royal Park site.

-Most of the classical works in the former Colonial Gallery are now on display in the Corner Gallery that is still open to visitors.
+Most of the classical works from these galleries are now on display in the Corner Gallery that is still open to visitors.

 We hope to reopen the spaces in late 2020.

-In the meantime we will be showing ArtRage 2019 in the Front Galleries from mid-December and a bold live art project downstairs in our Main Gallery downstairs.
+In the meantime we will be showing the temporary/touring exhibitions, ArtRage 2019 in the Front Galleries upstairs from mid December and Calculating Infinity in our Main Gallery downstairs.
 Don't forget the exclusive Tom Roberts display, either.

 Stay across the Audit